 - MIPS: Eligible clinicians report on up to 6 quality measures, including one outcome measure or high-priority measure, to meet the Quality performance category requirements.

-- Medicaid Meaningful Use: Eligible professionals are generally required to report on at least 9 eCQMs that span at least 3 NQS Domains, but please be aware that program requirements may vary by state.
-Contact your state Medicaid administrator to confirm your state’s requirements for the 2017 reporting year.
+- Medicaid Meaningful Use: CMS published changes to the Medicaid EHR Incentive program on August 14, 2017 under the Inpatient Prospective Payment System Final Rule and eligible professionals are now required to report on any six (6) quality measures applicable to their scope of practice via attestation or electronic submission.
+Please be aware that program requirements may vary by state.
+You should contact your state Medicaid administrator to confirm your state’s requirements for the 2017 reporting year.

 - CPC+ (Track 1 and Track 2): At least 9 of the 14 designated measures from the CPC+ eCQM measure set, including at least two outcome measures and at least two complex care measures.